 - Glutenins provide strength and elasticity, and are also involved numerous allergies and reactions.

-Recommended Reading: ‘Spelt and the Many Shades of Gluten Sensitivity’ by Romilly Hodges, MS CNS.
+Recommended Reading (Online Article): ‘Spelt and the Many Shades of Gluten Sensitivity’ by Romilly Hodges, MS CNS.
 (A fascinating deep-dive into spelt glutens, FODMAP’s, why sourdough could get the “green light”, and how to prepare spelt berries).

 Other Minor Differences between Spelt and Wheat